 Share capital is the issued and fully paid share capital and there is no obligation to pay dividend to the shareholders.
-However, as per DB Group internal policy, all distributable profits (according to local GAAP) of a subsidiaries, that have not been previously approved for retention under a capital request, must be remitted as a dividend to the parent company and up the legal entity chain to the ultimate parent to support DB Group's dividend capacity.
+However, as per DB Group internal policy, all distributable profits according to local generally accepted accounting principles ("GAAP") of a subsidiaries that have not been previously approved for retention under a capital request, must be remitted as a dividend to the parent company and up the legal entity chain to the ultimate parent to support DB Group's dividend capacity.